M0HiT27/BigInt/README.md

 # BigInt
-Operate on numbers larger than what long long limits you to.
+Operate on numbers larger than what C++ limits you to.
 ## 1. Arithmetic Functions
 add, substract, multiply, abstract
 ## 2. Comparison Functions